 HMRC - CH82272 - Example Of Allocating Overstatements To PLR

 You must check the date from which these rules apply for the tax or duty you are dealing with.
-See CH81011 for full details.
+See You must check the date from which these rules apply for the tax or duty you are dealing with.
+See for full details.

 This example shows how to allocate overstatements against understatements using the stepped approach set out in CH82270.